1. Introducing the Legal Singularity

 iii.
 Responses to the Unaffordability Problem by the Legal Profession

 b.
-Problem II: Complexity
+Problem II: Excessive Legal Complexity

 III.
 The Solution: Universal Legal Literacy